Virtual Memory in OS: Working, Types, and Algorithms Explained

 3. Page Table

 The page table is a memory structure created and managed by the operating system for every running process.
-It is the essential element that handles memory translation by linking the virtual addresses that the programs use with the real ones in RAM.
+It is the essential element that handles memory translation by linking the virtual addresses that programs use with the real ones in RAM.

 4. Memory Management Unit (MMU)